epam/TimebaseWS/guide/authentication/api-keys.md

         user: api key user
 ```

-You can use external file to configure API keys:
+You can also use a JSON file to configure API keys:

 ```yaml
 security: